paulpogoda/OSINT-Tools-Kazakhstan/README.md

 English version available
 ## Search for data of legal entities, individual entrepreneurs, managers, founders of companies
 ### [Kompra KZ](https://kompra.kz/)
 Non-free.
-It is something about 5 checks.
 The service has some data on sanctions and offshore, but much of this data can be obtained for free from international services.

 - Use promocode POGODA to get KZT 2500 on your balance.
+It is something about 5 checks
 ### [PK.ADATA.KZ](https://pk.adata.kz/)
 Partially free.
 Register to get 5 checks daily
 ### [PK.UCHET.KZ](https://pk.uchet.kz/)